 Q. Will my water meter have been read?

 From the 25th March 2020, we ceased meter reading in all areas.
 The decision was not taken lightly but it was felt that as part of the fight against the Covid–19 virus we needed to limit social interactions between our meter readers, members of the public and our customers.
 We recommenced meter reading services in June so any bills issued over this period may have used estimates.

-We have still been using actual meter readings from logged and Automatic Meter Readers (AMR) and from customers.
+Over this period we continued to use actual meter readings from logged and Automatic Meter Readers (AMR) and from customers.
 If you’re able to take meter reads, please do so and submit them through our MyAccount portal or by clicking here.

 We would stress that above all you should only take a meter read if you’re able to do so safely.
 You should not put yourself in any harm through trying to lift covers, work in the road or work at height or any other activity that might be harmful.

 Our metering teams have now restarted their schedules and we will update our estimates with actual readings when we have them.
 This may result in adjustments between billing periods, especially if your site has experienced leakage during any vacant period.
 If you have recently experienced a leak which increased your consumption above your normal levels or if you are having problems paying your bill please let us know.
 Our meter reading levels have not returned to pre-pandemic levels because social distancing rules prevent access.
 Therefore we do ask you to read your meter and send it to us if you can do so safely.

 Q. Do I still need to pay my bill if I am subject to Insolvency proceedings?